-- Best option for buyers on a budget
+- It’s the best option for buyers on a budget.

-- Updated to work with the newest 2019 vehicles
+- It’s updated to work with the newest 2019 vehicles.

-- Works with most GM makes and models
+- It works with most GM makes and models.

-- Resets all tires in under 10 minutes
+- It resets all tires in under 10 minutes.

-This is ideal for new GM owners on a budget
+The JDiag EL-50448 is ideal for new GM owners on a budget.

 Mechanics and garages need a TPMS relearn tool that will work reliably with any GM that comes through the door.
 The Baogoo EL-50448 TPMS Relearn Tool does just that.
 You can use it the same way on any GM, making your job faster and easier.

 The only slightly annoying thing about the design of the Baogoo EL-50448 TPMS relearn tool is that it doesn’t have an off switch.
 You’ll eat up a lot of batteries unless you remember to take it out between uses.